The Governed Intelligence Control Plane

 Every LLM call trains the local layers to make the next call unnecessary.

 Underneath the cost model is a physics model.
 Entropy detects disorder.
 Coherence measures synchronization.
 Free-energy cost decides whether an action is worth executing.
 Signal regimes read the external environment.
-The receipt chain is the immutable ledger of what computation actually happened — and at what cost.
+The receipt chain is the immutable ledger of what computation actually happened, and at what cost.
 This is not a metaphor.
 These are the signals the code computes.

-The Seven-Layer Cascade
+The Six-Layer Cascade + Router

 Every task tries the cheap layers first.
 Only the residual reaches the LLM.